What's true & what's implied

 - Landmark positions — 20 anchors verified against OSM/Wikipedia coordinates (±120 m).

 - Historic growth — era extents and road networks digitized from georeferenced period maps (view them at each year stop).
+For legibility, period road display is limited to the built fabric visible at that stop; documented historic bridges remain independently dated.

 - Building ages — the timeline uses the earlier of a building's recorded construction year (City Assessor records, ~90% of buildings) and its area's first urbanization on the period maps.